Author Archives: Wannetta Powling

 https//zoom.
 Us/join Meeting ID: 972 2791 1757 Passcode: 352680

-BOARD MEMBERS PRESENT: Angela Sanborn, Ann Golob, Katy Johnson–Aplin, and Mike Fitzpatrick (phone),
+Angela Litchfield, Ann Golob (Zoom), Katy Johnson–Aplin, Mike Fitzpatrick (phone), and Jeffrey Chevalier.

-OTHERS PRESENT: Greg Record, Peter Kelieher (B.C.T.V), and Wannetta Powling (Administrative Assistant).
+OTHERS PRESENT: Greg Record, Jane Douglas (Zoom), and Wannetta Powling (Administrative Assistant).

 ADDITIONS/AMENDMENTS TO THE AGENDA